PowerBI for Librarians 2023

 And now we’ll cover the most use PowerBI visualisations

-PowerBI will automatically place the different elements into the Y-axis
+PowerBI will automatically place the different elements into the Y-axis, X-axis and Legend section of the Visualizations pane.

 Try moving the different data elements into the different axis and legend sections to test the results.